Simpanan Shariah Savings Option

 What is the purpose of EPF performing portfolio segregation between Simpanan Shariah and Simpanan Konvensional?

-Beginning 01 January 2024, EPF has performed portfolio segregation between Simpanan Shariah and Simpanan Konvensional as a strategic measure to optimize returns from each portfolio in the long term with separate Strategic Asset Allocation.
-This serves as a proactive step to ensure there are diversification across assets classes, markets, countries and currencies to ensure optimum returns in both the Simpanan Shariah and Simpanan Konvensional portfolios.
+- Beginning 1 January 2024, EPF has performed portfolio segregation between Simpanan Shariah and Simpanan Konvensional as a strategic measure to optimise returns from each portfolio in the long term with separate Strategic Asset Allocation.

 Will the EPF pay zakat for members’ savings?
 Are members required to pay zakat for withdrawals made under Simpanan Shariah?